A variable that holds an address, or location in memory.

 A special pointer value that indicates that the pointer does not refer to a valid

 The new operator tells the C++ compiler to allocate a space in memory that will host

 The delete operator frees memory allocated with new.

-An array is a basic data structure with a fixed number of elements.
+is a basic data structure with a fixed number of elements.

 Arrays allow fast access to their elements using bracket notation.